Jeremy Sinden: TV

 Sinden's work on television included playing Anthony Mortimer in Crossroads for two years, The Expert, Danger UXB, Henry Weldon in Have His Carcase, 'Boy' Mulcaster in Brideshead Revisited, The Far Pavilions, Never the Twain, Robin of Sherwood, Lord Mountbatten: The Last Viceroy, Middlemarch, The House of Windsor and As Time Goes By.
 His last role was as Mr Barling in The Famous Five series episode Five Go To Smugglers Top, which was dedicated to him following its broadcast in 1996.

 Personal life

 Sinden married actress Delia Lindsay in 1978.
-They had two daughters, Kezia and Harriet.
+They had two daughters.

 On 4 September 1968, Sinden and his brother Marc were part of the "Na-Na" chorus on "Hey Jude", recording and filming the song with the Beatles at Twickenham Film Studios.

 Death

-In the mid 1990s Sinden contracted lung cancer.
-He happened to suffer this affliction at the same time as his best friend, Simon Cadell, was diagnosed with non-Hodgkin lymphoma.
-Cadell's father, John Cadell, had been Donald Sinden's theatrical agent for over 30 years.
-On 29 May 1996, twelve weeks after Cadell died, Sinden too succumbed aged, like his friend, just 45.
+In the mid-1990s Sinden developed lung cancer.
+This occurred at the same time as his best friend, Simon Cadell, was diagnosed with non-Hodgkin lymphoma.
+Cadell's father, John Cadell, had been Donald Sinden's theatrical agent for more than 30 years.
+On 29 May 1996, twelve weeks after Cadell's death, Sinden died aged 45.